sean-rowe/team-pattern/README.md

 ### Key Differences

 1. **Declarative Method Names**: Instead of generic names like `process_registration`, methods are named based on their specific tasks, such as `normalize_email`, `assign_creation_timestamp`, and `log_registration`.

+2. **Single Parameter (State Object)**: All Worker methods accept only the `UserState` object, ensuring that Workers do not depend on external parameters.
+Any additional data required must be encapsulated within the state object.

-2. **Multiple Independent Methods**: The Worker contains multiple methods that handle distinct tasks without interdependencies or calls to other Workers.
+3. **Multiple Independent Methods**: The Worker contains multiple methods that handle distinct tasks without interdependencies or calls to other Workers.

-3. **Comprehensive Documentation**: Each method includes detailed docstrings explaining its purpose, parameters, returns, and potential exceptions.
+4. **Comprehensive Documentation**: Each method includes detailed docstrings explaining its purpose, parameters, returns, and potential exceptions.

-4. **Error Assertions**: Utilizes dedicated Error class methods that leverage Investigators for validation instead of performing direct validation.
+5. **Error Handling**: Utilizes dedicated Error class methods that leverage Investigators for validation instead of performing direct validation.

-5. **No Branching**: Avoids conditional logic within Worker methods, delegating decision-making to Investigators.
+6. **No Branching**: Avoids conditional logic within Worker methods, delegating decision-making to Investigators.

-6. **Immutability**: Creates new state objects rather than modifying existing ones, maintaining immutability throughout the processing.
+7. **Immutability**: Creates new state objects rather than modifying existing ones, maintaining immutability throughout the processing.

-7. **No Worker Chaining**: Methods do not call other Workers, ensuring that Workers remain the final step in their respective processing pipelines.
+8. **No Worker Chaining**: Methods do not call other Workers, ensuring that Workers remain the final step in their respective processing pipelines.

-8. **Clear Separation of Concerns**: Each method within the Worker handles its specific responsibility without overlapping functionalities.
+9. **Clear Separation of Concerns**: Each method within the Worker handles its specific responsibility without overlapping functionalities.

 ---